Space Age Love Song

-"Space Age Love Song" is a 1982 single released by the British band A Flock of Seagulls.
-It was their fourth single.
+"Space Age Love Song" is a song by the British band A Flock of Seagulls, released by Jive on 28 May 1982 as a single from their self-titled debut album.
 Lead guitarist Paul Reynolds remarked on their 1984 video album Through the Looking Glass that, as the band could not come up with a title for the track, he suggested "Space Age Love Song" because he thought it sounded like a space age love song.
-The song reached the top 30 in the UK and the US in June 1982 and February 1983 respectively.
+The song reached the top 40 in the UK and the US in June 1982 and February 1983 respectively.
+The music video was directed by Tony van den Ende at Danceteria NY City.

+Background and release

+Lead singer Mike Score has said of the song's meaning, "'Space Age' was just about intimacy, if you'd like.
+When you meet somebody there is an instant eye contact if the chemistry is right.
+If everything is right, you catch their eye... that whole 'across the crowded room/caught your eye' thing.
+The lyrics explain that: 'I saw your eyes and you made me smile.'"

+A music video of the song was produced in 1982 and featured the band miming a performance of the song.
+The 1982 music video also took place on top of the Danceteria nightclub in New York City.
+The band made another video in 2018 to coincide with the release of Ascension.

 In 2018, a re-recorded version of the song, featuring the Prague Philharmonic Orchestra, was released as a 5-track and 8-track special edition EP.
 It is the first single from the band's sixth album, Ascension.

-A video of the song was produced in 1982 and featured the band miming a performance of the song.
-The band made another video in 2018 to coincide with the release of Ascension.
+Uses in other media

+The song is used in the second of 4 parts of Challenger: The Final Flight, "HELP!".